emojey001/task-101/README.md

 # task-101
-Trying to navigate and work on GitHub
+Trying to navigate and work on GitHub.
+My name is Jeff,
+living in Mombasa